next up previous contents

 –with-libxc-include directory where libxc Fortran headers reside

-In order to compile the code for NVidia GPU's you will need a recent version (v.19.10 or later: the more recent, the better) of the NVidia HPC software development kit (SDK).
-OpenMP should be enabled.
-Enabling faster communications between GPUs, via NVlink or Infiniband RDMA, is essential for optimal performance.
-If your MPI library is built to be CUDA-aware, then enable it with –with-cuda-mpi=yes.
-The following configure options are available:
+In order to compile the code for NVidia GPU's you will need a recent version (v.21.7 or later) of the NVidia HPC software development kit (SDK).
+Beware: some versions are known to miscompile QE.
+Ensure that all needed environmental variables are properly defined, e.g. by running the "module" file provided in the HPC SDK with command module.
+Specify –with-cuda and –with-cuda-cc as explained below.
+Other options below are optional.
+Enabling faster communications between GPUs, via NVlink or Infiniband RDMA, is essential for optimal parallel performance.

 –with-cuda=value enable compilation of GPU-accelerated subroutines.